 Graduate students presenting at the December conference are eligible for consideration for a scholarship.
 The amount varies from year to year.
 The scholarship may only be awarded to a person once.

 If interested, please complete the following steps:

-Submit a proposal to by October 1, 2020.
-Please save your paper proposal submission as: lastname.ARF2019GradStudentProposal.
+Submit a proposal to email@example.com by October 1st.
+Please save your paper proposal submission as: lastname.ARF[current year]GradStudentProposal.

 Ask an ARF member to write a brief letter of nomination on your behalf.
-Letters of nomination should be sent to Dr. Nance Wilson at by October 1, 2019.
+Letters of nomination should be sent to Dr. Nance Wilson at firstname.lastname@example.org by October 1st.

 The Brenda S. Townsend Service Award